wuxxin/machine-bootstrap/README.md

 git commit -v -m "bootstrap run"

 # run all steps (recovery, install, gitops) combined
-./machine-bootstrap/bootstrap.sh execute all ${targethostname}.local
+./machine-bootstrap/bootstrap.sh install all ${targethostname}

 # or each step seperate
-./machine-bootstrap/bootstrap.sh execute recovery ${targethostname}.local
+./machine-bootstrap/bootstrap.sh install recovery ${targethostname}
-./machine-bootstrap/bootstrap.sh execute install ${targethostname}.local
+./machine-bootstrap/bootstrap.sh install system ${targethostname}
-./machine-bootstrap/bootstrap.sh execute gitops ${targethostname}.local
+./machine-bootstrap/bootstrap.sh install gitops ${targethostname}

 # logs of each step will be written to log/bootstrap-*.log
 # but log directory is in .gitignore and content won't be comitted